Legal Advice for Removal Proceedings — 16 results

 Written by attorney Jeffrey Brauwerman, almost 5 years ago.

 At the conclusion of removal proceedings the Immigration Judge may grant voluntary departure for a period not to exceed sixty days.
 The alien must be physically present in the United States... more

 Written by attorney Jason Lorenzon, over 3 years ago.

 This is a brief guide explaining Prosecutoral Discretion in light of the current John Morton Memo and Peter Vincent Memo

-Written by attorney David H. Stoller, about 4 years ago.
+Written by attorney David H. Stoller, over 4 years ago.